-The carbon savings outlined by each target represent the cumulative annual savings, towards net zero.
-Some of these targets will not directly represent carbon savings but are essential to the delivery of the other targets; these are identified as 'Neutral' in the carbon saving column.
+The below table is a summary, with more detail on each specific target in the below full plan.
+The carbon savings outlined by each target represent the cumulative annual savings, towards net zero, ie they will contribute that amount of savings against the total emissions from the borough in 2030.
+Some of these targets will not directly represent carbon savings but are essential to the delivery of other targets; these are identified as 'Neutral'.
+We recognise more is needed and are continually adding new actions to this plan, with a number of emerging target areas outlined in individual sections.